Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

   ![CANVA DOCS TO DECKS LOGO](CANVA%20DOCS%20WITH%20LOGO.webp)
 ## **INTRODUCTION** <br/>
 Effective communication in business, academia, or any field that involves sharing information with others requires the ability to create visually appealing presentations.
 Creating an engaging and professional-looking deck, on the other hand, can be time-consuming and difficult, especially if you do not have a background in graphic design.<br/>
-Canva Docs is an easy-to-use platform for creating high-quality presentations.
+Canva Docs to Decks is an easy-to-use platform for creating high-quality presentations.
-In this article, we will take a look at Canva Docs' features and how to use them to create visually appealing decks that will captivate your audience.<br/>
+In this article, we will take a look at features of Canva Docs to Decks and how to use them to create visually appealing decks that will captivate your audience.<br/>

 - [What is Canva?](#what-is-canva)
 - [What is Canva Docs?](#what-is-canva-docs)